 Sort the Nouns File Folder Game

 This post contains my affiliate links.
 Please see my disclosure policy for more information.

 We use Rod and Staff English for grammar in the elementary years, so my 2nd grader is in Rod and Staff 2.
 She is getting a beautiful introduction to writing sentences and the various parts of speech.

 There’s a heavy focus on nouns and verbs in the Grade 2 year, so I’ve created several File Folder Games for her to work on recognizing those parts of speech.

 Today’s activity is Sort the Nouns.

-The Noun Verb Sort has always been one of the most popular posts here at Mama’s, so I thought I’d make it into a file folder version with nouns only.
+The Noun and Verb Sorting Activity has always been one of the most popular posts here at Mama’s, so I thought I’d make it into a file folder version with nouns only.

 Do not fear.
 A Noun-Verb file folder version will be published shortly. 😉

 The file folder game was easy to assemble and is quite simple.

 Your child reads each word and then determines in which column the word should go: person, place, thing, or idea.